mjason98/week2_smk/README.md

 This copying process is done **manually through the AWS UI or using the terminal**, as this will be all the data to be used for training the models.

 ## Pipeline

+Each `Job #` folder is a step in the pipeline.
+Each one has a jupuyter noteboook that calls a job inside sagemakcer to perform the task descirbed in the folder name:

+* *Job 1 preprocess*: Data is taken from the s2 bucket, trasfromed in size and format and moved to the `raw_data` folder.